jgose1/cit281-lab05/README.md

-# cit281-lab05
+# CIT 281 - Lab 5

+## Description
-Node.js and Express server with GET and POST routes, tested using Postman.
-Includes student data handling and JSON responses.
+Created a Node.js Express server with GET and POST routes.
+Used Postman to test the endpoints and handle JSON input/output for student data.

+## Technologies Used
+- Express
+- Postman
+- Node.js

+## What I Learned
+- Testing with Postman
+- JSON handling with Express
+- Creating simple APIs